signal18/replication-manager/README.md

   * Put up the IP address on new master by calling an optional script
   * Switch other slaves and old master to be slaves of the new master and set them as read-only

-When **replication-manager** is used as an arbitrator it will have to drive a proxy that routes the database traffic to the leader database node (aka the MASTER).
+**replication-manager** is commonly used as an arbitrator and drive a proxy that routes the database traffic to the leader database node (aka the MASTER).
 We can advise usage of:

 - A layer 7 proxy as MariaDB MaxScale that can transparently follow a newly elected topology via similar settings: